rosell-dk/webp-express/README.txt

 *Note:*
 Do not simply remove the plugin without deactivating it first.
 Deactivation takes care of removing the rules in the *.htaccess* file.
 With the rules there, but converter gone, your Google Chrome visitors will not see any jpeg images.

-*Note:*
-The plugin has not been tested in multisite configurations.
-It's on the roadmap...

 == Limitations ==

 * The plugin does not work on Microsoft IIS server, nor in WAMP
-* The plugin has not been tested with multisite installation (it is on the roadmap!).

 == Supporting WebP Express ==
 Bread on the table don't come for free, even though this plugin does, and always will.
 I enjoy developing this, and supporting you guys, but I kind of need the bread too.
 Please make it possible for me to continue wasting time on this plugin: